 Most people would love to be on TV, maybe a few less once you told them they have to wear heels, walk and not trip, and maybe even fewer after you told them they would also be wearing a bikini.

-Fast forward to September 3: I’m standing behind a curtain on stage that will soon rise, revealing my five-foot curvy body in a plus size bikini to Steve Harvey and a live studio audience on national TV.
-I didn’t do it alone though—15 other plus-size women stood by my side, our bodies displaying the unconventional side of beauty.
-We all held hands and as the curtain rose we struck a pose then walked out on stage to an audience that would not stop clapping or cheering.
+Fast forward to September 3: I’m standing behind a curtain on a stage that will soon rise, revealing my five-foot curvy body in a plus-size bikini to Steve Harvey and a live studio audience on national TV.
+I didn’t do it alone, though—15 other plus-size women stood by my side, our bodies displaying the unconventional side of beauty.
+We all held hands, and as the curtain rose, we struck a pose and then walked out on stage to an audience that would not stop clapping or cheering.
 Yep, that’s me in the pink checkered bikini in the middle!
-I spent 10 hours with these other women between hair, makeup, and rehearsals, and if that day taught me anything, it was that confidence is key.
+I spent 10 hours with these other women between hair, makeup, and rehearsals, and if that day taught me anything, it was that confidence was key.
 It doesn’t matter what shape or size you are.
-You can lead whatever path you want as long as you’re happy and confident.
+You can lead however you want as long as you’re happy and confident.

 “You all are so fine,” Steve Harvey shouted as we walked onto the stage.
 Despite the societal beauty ideals that consumed me, at that second, I realized that I never thought I wasn’t fine, and that is how every woman should feel.

 Why would I wear a bikini on national TV?